plexe-ai/smolmodels/README.md

 - [X] Use Pydantic for schemas and split data generation into a separate module
 - [X] Smolmodels self-hosted platform ⭐ (More details coming soon!)
 - [X] Lightweight installation option without heavy deep learning dependencies
+- [X] Distributed training with Ray on AWS
 - [ ] Support for non-tabular data types in model generation
 - [ ] File upload to docker containers